jeffblackadar/crane-pompeii/project_plan.md

 Imageseer - download the images so that they don't have to be downloaded again if they need to be reprocessed.

 Don't run too many processes at the same time from different computers

+Download all of the images, and then process

 ### Project Resources